derickr/dbgp/debugger_protocol.rst

 IDE is running, since the IDE should have communicated with the proxy already, if it has not, the proxy could execute the IDE directly.

-To support proxies and jit deamons, the IDE should be configured with and ip:port pointing to the proxy/jit.
+To support proxies and JIT daemons, the IDE should be configured with a port pointing to the proxy/JIT.
 The IDE then makes a connection to the proxy when it starts and sends the following command:

     IDE command ::

-        proxyinit -a ip:port -k ide_key -m [0|1]
+        proxyinit -p port -k ide_key -m [0|1]

     ==  ========================================================
     -p  the port that the IDE listens for debugging on.
 The address